 6. The breeder should be registered with a reputable dog registry organization.

 Most breeders register their dogs through a dog registry organization and have certified pedigrees from that organization.
-When working with Australian Labradoodle breeders, the two main registry organizations for the breed are the Australian Labradoodle Club of America (ALCA) and the Australian Labradoodle Association of America (ALAA).
+When working with Australian Labradoodle breeders, the two main registry organizations for the breed are the Worldwide Australian Labradoodle Association (WALA) and the Australian Labradoodle Association of America (ALAA).
 If a breeder is registered with a dog registry organization, you are more likely to get a healthy, well-conditioned puppy.

 7. The puppies should be well socialized